THE EVOLUTION OF THE PMO

 Origin of the PMO

-“The term PMO dates back to a time before the war,” he muses.
-“It was actually invented in the 1930s.
-The US military wanted to corral its projects and gain visibility and transparency to enable good decision-making, specifically around finances.”
+“The term PMO dates back to the 1930s, at least as early 1939 and possibly much earlier that decade.”
+Taylor says.
+“It was actually invented by the US Air Corps, which wanted to corral its projects and gain visibility and transparency to enable good decision-making, specifically around finances.”

 “It was very manual in those days, people sitting in an office with scheduling cards on the walls and all of the finances were written on ledgers.
 You were doing two things, you were working out manually the cost and financial implications of your projects, and then that was feeding up into an overarching programme.
 The PMO provided the ability to roll up several silos of project financials into an overall single picture.”